CodeWithHarry/The-Ultimate-HTML-Course/README.md

 # HTML Programming Fundamentals

 **Welcome!**
-I'm diving into the fundamentals of **HTML programming**, covering everything from basic syntax to advanced web development concepts.
-This repository is a self-reference guide that includes:
+I'm exploring **HTML programming**, from the basics to more advanced web development skills.
+This course will help you move from a beginner to an advanced HTML developer.
+This repository is a handy guide that includes:

 - 📚 Practical exercises
 - 🚀 Project ideas